 The implication being, that the feedback we give students doesn’t just have an informational element, but a motivational component as well – both of which have an impact on how effectively they learn.

-While I don’t think the study’s results suggest that we should completely ignore big mistakes, it does seem clear that focusing exclusively on our students’ (or our own) biggest mistakes is not the best way to maximize learning (nor confidence, nor motivation).
+While I don’t think the study’s results suggest that we should completely ignore big mistakes, it does seem clear that focusing exclusively on our students’ (or our own) biggest mistakes is not the best way to maximize learning.
+Nor confidence, or motivation for that matter.

 In case you were wondering if this was something that only works with kids, you may be glad to learn that similar studies have been done with young adults (early 20’s), and older adults (late 60’s), and found the same boost in learning.
 So this is a general finding that musicians of all ages can probably benefit from.